mog96/Seed/README.md

 - Each user will play an equal number of rounds as a worker and as an employer.
 The number of rounds is determined by the number of users in the session.
 - At the end of the game, users are presented a 'Thank You' screen, which states the amount they will be paid.
 Each user is paid for the points earned in one round as an employer and one round as a worker, each selected at random from the rounds played.
 This page directs users back to MTurk.
   - `TODO: Implement 'direct back to MTurk'.`
-  - `TODO: Implement payment for two randomly selected rounds (one as employer, one as worker.`
+  - `TODO: Implement payment for two randomly selected rounds (one as employer, one as worker).`

 ## Server-side
 ### `webserver.py`